jonmash/googleanalyticsuniversal/README.md

 ## Installation

+1. Clone the repository to your computer.
-1. Upload `googleanalyticsuniversal` directory to your `/wp-content/plugins/` directory
+2. Upload the cloned `googleanalyticsuniversal` directory to your webserver's `/wp-content/plugins/` directory using FTP or any file transfer program.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Add the web property ID from Google Analytics (UA-0000000-0) to the settings (Admin > Settings > Google Analytics)
+3. Add the web property ID from Google Analytics (UA-0000000-0) to the settings (Admin > Settings > Google Analytics).

 ## Screenshots